RapidAI/RapidOCR/README.md

 ```

 ### Related projects overview
-> In the table below, except for the **Evaluation Collection** part which is hosted under the [ModelScope](https://www.modelscope.cn/home) Community, the rest are all under Github.
+> In the table below, except for the **Evaluation Collection** part which is hosted under the [Hugging Face](https://huggingface.co/SWHL) Community, the rest are all under Github.
 The details are as follows:
 >
 > The first line is the function introduction.
 >